-In August 2017, the Minister for Energy announced that the Western Australian Government intends to implement a light handed regulatory regime to facilitate fair and reasonable access by third parties to the NWIS electricity network.
+In August 2017, the Minister for Energy (the Minister) announced the Western Australian Government's intention to implement a light handed regulatory regime to facilitate fair and reasonable access by third parties to the North West Interconnected System (NWIS).
 The objective of this reform initiative is to put in place a fit for purpose regulatory framework that can deliver better outcomes for electricity consumers and assist in driving regional development in the Pilbara region.

-The Public Utilities Office has been requested to prepare a detailed proposal on the design of a new regulatory framework and associated arrangements for an independent system operator for Government's consideration by March 2018.
+The Public Utilities Office was requested to develop the design of a new regulatory framework and associated arrangements for an independent system operator for Government's consideration by March 2018.

-This paper presents a proposal by the Public Utilities Office for a new regulatory framework for the Pilbara electricity networks.
-It establishes 35 design elements that provides for:
+This paper sets out the proposed core Design Elements for a new regulatory framework for the Pilbara electricity networks.
+These provide for: